Vincent R. Dunne: Early life

-Once established in Minneapolis, Dunne began organizing teamsters with the IWW after becoming frustrated with the conservatism of the American Federation of Labor (AFL).
-In 1914, he married his wife, Jennie.
-By the late 1910s, Dunne had drifted away from the IWW's organizing and more toward campaigning for Eugene V. Debs and his Socialist Party of America.
-The break was solidified after the Russian Revolution, when Dunne officially joined the Communist Party of America.
-This situation would last for almost 10 years before, in 1928, Dunne became a victim of the "Factional War", when members of the party who opposed Joseph Stalin and supported the theses of Leon Trotsky were purged.
+In 1914, Dunne married Jennie Holme.
+They had two children together, and adopted three others.
+By the late 1910s, he had drifted away from the IWW's organizing and more toward campaigning for Eugene V. Debs and his Socialist Party of America.
+The break with the IWW was solidified after the Russian Revolution, when Dunne joined the Communist Party of America in 1920.
+In 1928 he became a victim of the "Factional War" when Party members who opposed Joseph Stalin, and supported the theses of Leon Trotsky, were purged.
 Unfazed, Dunne and his comrades formed the Communist League of America (later renamed the Socialist Workers Party) in alignment with Trotsky's Left Opposition to Stalinism.
-Dunne was a vocal critic of the Communist Party after the expulsion of the Left Opposition, especially regarding Communist Party "raids" on Communist League-controlled front organizations and co-operative businesses.
+Dunne was a vocal critic of the Communist Party after the expulsion of the Left Opposition, especially regarding the Party's "raids" on Communist League-controlled front organizations and co-operative businesses.

 International Brotherhood of Teamsters

-By 1934, Dunne had been organizing teamsters in Minneapolis for twenty-five years and was called "the most effective labor leader in America" by Trotsky.
-With his brothers Miles and Grant, he took effective leadership of Teamsters Local 574 and knew "four or five hundred workers in Minneapolis [...] personally."
-During the strike, Dunne and his brothers dealt with espionage from police and private detectives, as well as personal attacks from local newspapers.
-Nevertheless, the strike would eventually succeed and teamster membership in Minneapolis grew explosively.
+By 1934, Dunne had been organizing teamsters in Minneapolis for twenty-five years; Trotsky called him "the most effective labor leader in America".
+With his brothers Miles and Grant, Dunne took effective control of Teamsters Local 574 and knew "four or five hundred workers in Minneapolis [...] personally."
+During the strike, he and his brothers dealt with espionage from police and private detectives, as well as personal attacks from local newspapers.
+Nevertheless, the strike eventually succeeded and Teamster membership in Minneapolis grew rapidly.

-Dunne's fate would change by the 1940s, however.
-Red baiting in the newspapers in 1934 could be deflected, but with American society in the grips of the Second Red Scare, the Socialist Workers Party would find their offices raided and leading officials, including Dunne, accused of sedition under the anti-communist Smith Act.
-This was seen by Trotskyists as an anti-communist conspiracy between the FBI and Teamsters national leadership, represented by Daniel J. Tobin, who sought to eliminate the leadership of the radical Minneapolis local.
-Dunne and the other SWP leadership were found guilty, and in 1943 he was imprisoned for sixteen months in the Sandstone federal prison along with other leading American Trotskyists such as James P. Cannon.
+Dunne's fate changed in the 1940s.
+As the Second Red Scare began to grip the nation, the Socialist Workers Party found their offices raided and their top officials, including Dunne, accused of sedition under the anti-communist Smith Act.
+These moves were seen by Trotskyists as an anti-communist conspiracy between the FBI and the Teamsters national leadership, represented by Daniel J. Tobin, who sought to eliminate the radical Minneapolis local.
+Dunne and the other SWP leaders were found guilty, and in 1943 he was sent to Sandstone federal prison along with prominent Trotskyists such as James P. Cannon.
+Dunne served sixteen months.

-Later life
+Later years

-After his release from prison, Dunne would unsuccessfully run for mayor of Minneapolis in 1943 and 1947, and would go on three national speaking tours, as well as serving as a long-time chairman of the Socialist Workers Party in Minnesota.
-His later life was marked by his fierce opposition to the Vietnam War.
-He died in 1970.
+After his release from prison, Dunne unsuccessfully ran for mayor of Minneapolis in 1943 and 1947.
+He embarked on three national speaking tours, and served as chairman of the Socialist Workers Party in Minnesota.
+In 1948, 1952 and 1954, he was the Socialist Workers Party candidate for U.S. Senator from Minnesota, and tallied approximately 4,000 votes each time.
+His last years were marked by his fierce opposition to the Vietnam War.
+He died on February 17, 1970, at age 80.